ki4jgt/Book-of-the-Damned/README.md

 The Lie seeks to end its own existence, and because Truth is all things, to accomplish this, the Lie seeks to destroy Truth itself.

 There is no sin in personal identity, nor in contrasting Truth.
 Only in an attempted destruction of Truth to achieve these things.

+# Customs (Optional)

+1. A pendant may be worn about the neck, as a private focal point for Truth.
+The entirety of everything flows through this point, as with all things.
+2. Record the names of the dead.
+Each one taught you Truth.
+3. Construct a living shape (game of Go) inside the casket of the obstructed.

 Book of the Damned by Anonymous is released into the public domain.
 No rights reserved!